Trikooo/kwizdb/README.md

 # Kwizdb

-Kwizdb is a Rust-based DBMS Designed for experimentation.
+Kwizdb is a Rust-based DBMS designed for experimentation.

 ## Commit Convention